 The annual release of the Foodbank Hunger Report provides an ideal opportunity for Foodbank to engage in advocacy at both the Federal and State/Territory level, providing expert commentary on the prevalence of food insecurity, the key demographics affected, the root causes, and how well the demand for food relief is being met.
 We also regularly host our political leaders at our warehouses, showing them first-hand the scale of our operations and the growing need for food relief.

 Given the complexity of the causes of, and solutions to food insecurity in Australia, Foodbank has been advocating for the development of a National Food Security Strategy, led by the Department of Prime Minister and Cabinet.
 This strategy would see a whole of government approach, ideally with bi-partisan support – to what has become a systemic problem in Australia.
-Click here for our media release announcing our Case for a National Food Security Strategy and Foodbank Funding and Policy Priorities for 2019 Federal Elections.
+More information on Foodbank Funding and Policy Priorities.

 Each year, Foodbank Australia lodges a pre-budget submission to highlight the funding needs of the food relief sector.